USEPA/haztrak/docs/haztrak_book/src/development/local-development.md

 docker compose up --build
 ```

+Don't forget the `--build` flag, or you'll be running the last built image instead of the Dockerfile's build target
+that we've specified in the [docker-compose.yaml](https://github.com/USEPA/haztrak/blob/main/docker-compose.yaml) file.

 ## Fixtures

 - On start, fixtures will be loaded to the database, including 2 users to aid local development.